ozanbarism/Sensors4SingleZoneSystems/README.md

 * **Time Continuity:** Data points must maintain continuous, 5-minute intervals ($\pm 10$ seconds) to ensure the accuracy of the time axis used for curve fitting.
 * **Monotonic Decrease:** The indoor temperature must be **monotonically decreasing** during the heating-off periods (i.e., $\Delta T \le 0$ between consecutive readings).

 This strict monotonic decrease check ensures that the selected periods are not contaminated by unmodeled heat sources (e.g., solar gain, internal heat from appliances, or latent heat from a recent heating cycle).
+This new implementation can be found in heating_RC_updated.py (Line 159).

 ### Impact on Results